JJisak/WGU_MSDA/README.md

 This course provides an overview of the data analytics field, covering essential concepts, methodologies, and industry trends.
 You’ll explore the journey from raw data to actionable insights.

 Data Acquisition (D206):
 Learn techniques for collecting and retrieving data from various sources.
-Understand data pipelines, APIs, and data integration methods.
+Understand data pipelines and data integration methods.

 Data Cleaning (D207):
 Dive into data quality and preprocessing.
 Explore strategies for handling missing values, outliers, and inconsistencies.